-Road Traffic Accident Claims Manchester
+Road Traffic Accident Claims in Manchester

-Most people associate road traffic accidents with car crashes; however any road user can bring a claim including pedestrians and cyclists.
+Most people associate road traffic accidents with car crashes; however any road user can bring a claim including motorbike riders and cyclists.
 Most road traffic accident compensation claims involve cars because they are the biggest dangers on the road and the most common claim is for whiplash, which is damage to the neck caused by it being thrown violently, usually following a rear end collision.

-Road Traffic Accident solicitors** Manchester
+Road Traffic Accident Solicitors of Manchester

 What do I need to do to pursue my accident claim?